 The full impact of the regulations in terms of achieving positive diet and health impacts can only be achieved if TPRs are included in the regulations.
 Evidence from a Scottish Government commissioned modelling study found that restricting promotions and marketing of HFSS products can be powerful, reducing energy intake by more than 600 calories per person per week.
 Crucially, however, this calorie reduction could only be achieved when all types of promotions are restricted.
-If only multi-buy promotions were restricted, a much smaller reduction of only 115 calories per person per week would be achieved15.
+If only multi-buy promotions were restricted, a much smaller reduction of only 115 calories per person per week would be achieved17.
 This highlights the major impact that TPRs have on overall calorie consumption.
-TPRs therefore must be restricted.
+TPRs therefore must be regulated.
+Furthermore, evidence from this study shows a significant weekly reduction in calories consumed of over 500kcal per person in those in the most deprived quintile.